-Repairing Disks using OS X's Disk Utility can be useful in a variety of scenarios and can result in improved performance, and in some situations - can recover lost data.
+Repairing Disks using OS X's Disk Utility can be a useful way to improve performance, and in some scenarios, recover lost data.
+(This isn't Guaranteed.)

-The most obvious example would be disk corruption caused by improperly removing external USB storage.
-It's not guaranteed to recover lost data however.
+The most obvious example would be when there is drive corruption caused by improperly removing external USB storage.

-It can also be used on your internal partition, if you are having trouble with OS X, but requires the computer be booted in Recovery mode to access this.
-As repairing the internal partition where OS X is installed, can have serious repercussions, we advise performing a back-up of any crucial data before proceeding.
+It can also be used on your internal partition if you are having trouble with OS X. This requires the computer to be booted in Recovery mode, and as repairing the internal partition can have serious repercussions, we advise performing a back-up of any crucial data before proceeding.

 Repairing a disk

-You can locate Disk Utility via Macintosh HD --> Applications --> Utilities, or via a search for "Disk Utility" in Spotlight.
+You can locate Disk Utility within your Applications -> Utilities folder, or by searching "Disk Utility" in Spotlight.

 Once you've loaded Disk Utility, select 'Verify Disk' and allow your Mac to check the disk.
-It should give you some diagnosis to confirm whether it's viable, or needed to repair.
+It should give you some diagnosis to confirm whether your drive is viable, or needs to be repaired.

-If trying to repair the internal partition you've got your OS X installation on, you'll need to boot into Recovery mode, so your Mac can check and repair files that are "in use".
+- If trying to repair the internal partition where your Operating System is installed, you'll need to boot into Recovery mode, so your Mac can check and repair files that are "in use".

 - Restart your Mac, and press Command + R, while it's restarting.